ArthurDassier/Mjolnir_kit/README.md

 ie.

-- 2 contours : blue bounding boxes each with their own green centroid and a blue average centroid
+- 2 contours : green bounding boxes each with their own green centroid and a blue average centroid
-- 1 contour : yellow bounding box with a single red centroid
+- 1 contour : green bounding box with a single red centroid

 #### **lane_guidance_node**